 This site is sponsored by Access Receivables.
 Access Receivables is a licensed debt collection agency.
 We represent hundreds of creditors throughout the United States in handling commercial and consumer debts.
 The owners of Access have been involved in the debt collection business since 1980.
 We have found that there are many misconceptions about credit and collections.
-We have seen many business owners and consumers make their financial situations worse, especially in recent years, as a result of a lack of knowledge and understanding about credit and collections.
-This site is our effort to provide information that can be helpful to consumers and business owners that face financial challenges in difficult times.
-We do not take any advertising for this site nor do we attempt to collect debts on this site.
+We have seen many business owners and consumers make their financial situations worse when faced with what seems to be an overwhelming financial problem.
+Most of the time, education and persistence in solving any problem creates a solution.
+This site is our effort to provide information that can be helpful to consumers and business owners that face financial challenges.
+We do not accept any advertising for this site nor do we attempt to collect debts on this site.
 It is presented as a public service.
 Frequently, consumers and business owners are unknowing of the facts.
 The following information only applies to consumers.
 Federal Debt Collection Laws do not address business debts.
 Business owners should check the laws in their state to see if their are specific protections under the law for business to business debts.

 Here are some facts: